hackingmaterials/matminer/docs_rst/installation.rst

 Installing matminer
 ===================

-Matminer requires Python 3.x (Python 2.x might work sporadically, but you may get errors for certain features and is **unsupported**.
-We really recommend you upgrade to Py3.x).
+Matminer requires Python 3.6+.

-There are a couple of quick and easy ways to install matminer:
+There are a couple of quick and easy ways to install matminer (see also some **tips** below):

 Install and update via pip
 --------------------------